IS-IS – Interlevel Routing

 1 – Lab IS-IS Configuration

-Using Cisco’s Modeling Labs (CML) I build the following MPLS-SR lab using OSPF as the IGP.
+Using Cisco’s Modeling Labs (CML) I build the following IS-IS topology:

 • 2 x L2 Router ( Top ) (R1, R2) running XRv with IOS-XR.